anzelcapparelli/google_books_search/README.md

   ## Installation

   If you would like to download and run this app locally, or deploy a copy of the app: download the files from GitHub, then run the command ``` npm i ``` in the terminal while in the root file.
 This will download all necessary node modules for the app to run.
-Additionally, as typical for MERN apps this, app requires React.js, Node.js, Express.js, and MongoDB to function locally.
+Additionally, as typical for MERN apps, this app requires React.js, Node.js, Express.js, and MongoDB to function locally.

   If a copy of this app is deployed, linking the app to a MongoDB database is necessary.
 The method used for this app was by using MongoDB Atlas, which has a free tier available: https://www.mongodb.com/cloud/atlas